Kernel Ridge Regression Inference: Nonasymptotic couplings

-\begin{theorem}[Symmetrized bootstrap coupling] Suppose the $U_i$ are $a$-bounded and $n \ge 2$.
+\begin{theorem}[Anti-symmetric bootstrap coupling] Suppose the $U_i$ are $a$-bounded and $n \ge 2$.
 Then for all $m$, there exists a random variable $Z'$ such that the conditional law of $Z'$ given $U$ is almost surely Gaussian with covariance $\Sigma$, and with probability $1-\eta$,